An autobiographical story

 "If we could but understand a single flower we would know who we are and what the world is" (Tennyson)

-As a pupil in school and a student in university, I learned that plants (such as flowering plants) consist of three fundamental kinds of organs: root, stem, leaf (and their homologues).
-This is the tenet of what has been called classical plant morphology.
+As a pupil in school and a student in university, I learned that plants (such as flowering plants) consist of three fundamental kinds of organs: root, stem, leaf and their homologues, a view that is still common nowadays (see, for example, Kaplan 2022).
+This tenet has been called classical plant morphology.
 It is based on Aristotelian either/or logic.
 Thus, any plant organ of flowering plants that we encounter must be either a root or a stem or a leaf or a homologue of one of the three.
 The question I asked myself early on in my career as a plant morphologist was whether nature actually followed this kind of logic; and I found that in many cases it does and in others it doesn’t.
 Hence Aristotelian either/or logic is only of limited usefulness.
 It needs to be supplemented by both/and logic and fuzzy logic.
-In addition to plant morphology, these kinds of logic contribute also to a greater sanity in many types of relationships and society.
+Besides plant morphology, these kinds of logic contribute also to a better understanding and greater sanity in many types of relationships and society.
 Their application could heal many conflicts and even prevent violence and wars.
 I therefore refer to them as healthy or healing logic and healthy or healing ways of thinking.
 Buddhist logic and Jain logic appear healthy and healing in an even deeper sense since they include either/or logic and both/and logic, and then lead us beyond logic to the indescribable, mysterious ground of existence.

 According to classical morphology, the three fundamental kinds of organs are distinct.
 However, a close inspection of a plant (such as a flowering plant) shows that we cannot find a line that separates the root from the stem and the stem from a leaf.
 Root, stem, and leaves form a continuum (as the colors of the rainbow form a continuum).
 Upon even closer inspection we also fail to find a line that separates the plant from its environment: the root appears continuous with the soil and the stem and leaves with the air.
 Hence the notion of the soil-plant-air-continuum (SPAC).
 Furthermore, through the air, plants are connected with animals, including humans.
 Through solar radiation plants are connected with the sun, and finally, through cosmic radiation plants are connected with the cosmos.
 Thus, everything appears interconnected in one all-inclusive whole.
 As the Nobel laureate Barbara McClintock put it: “ Basically, everything is one.”
 Interestingly, modern physics arrived at the same conclusion of oneness and wholeness.
 David Bohm referred to “undivided wholeness.”
 This conclusion contradicts the way we normally experience the world as consisting of separate objects.
 As we accept these separate objects such as different plants, animals, or humans as ultimate reality, we create the basis for competition, conflict, and war.
 If, however, we recognize the wholeness and oneness, the situation changes fundamentally because we realize that by harming another we harm ourselves since we are not separate but an integral part of the all-inclusive whole (for a still more inclusive and comprehensive view and experience of oneness and wholeness see below the section on Ken Wilber).

 Wholeness is related to holiness and health.
 In fact, the three words have the same etymological root.
-But the relation appears far deeper than just etymology.
+But the relation appears much deeper than just etymology.

 An awareness of wholeness can create a feeling of awe that can be an expression of holiness or sacredness.
 Thus, being aware of the wholeness of the universe can be awe-inspiring and evoke a feeling of sacredness.
 Even contemplating a flower can call forth a feeling of sacredness because ultimately everything is related and part of the all-encompassing whole.
 William Bake expressed this poetically in his famous poem: “To see the world in a grain of sand and a heaven in a wild flower; hold infinity in the palm of your hand, and eternity in an hour”.

-Health can be seen as being in tune with the whole instead of caught in a fragment.
+Health can be seen as being in tune with the whole instead of being caught in a fragment.
 In Chinese medicine health is considered being in balance, which manifests itself physically, emotionally, and mentally.
 Working in academia convinced me of the importance of balance.
-Most academics seem to be caught in their favorite theory, paradigm, and worldview.
-Thus, most classical plant morphologists seem to be enslaved in the belief in the trinity of root, stem, and leaf, ignoring or rejecting other ways of conceiving a plant such as, for example, Agnes Arber’s partial-shoot theory of the leaf, which is based on fuzzy logic and both/and logic instead of the Aristotelian either/or logic of classical plant morphology (for other alternatives to classical plant morphology see Rutishauser, R. and Sattler, R. 1985.
-Complementarity and heuristic value of contrasting models in structural botany.
-Bot.
-Jahrb.
-Syst.
-107: 414-455, and G. Cusset.
-1982.
-The conceptual bases of plant morphology.
-In: R. Sattler (ed.)
-Axioms and Principles of Plant Construction.
-The Hague: Martinus Nijhoff/Dr. W. Junk Publishers, pp. 8-87, also published in Acta Biotheoretica, Vol. 31A).
+Most academics seem to be caught in their favourite theory, paradigm, and worldview.
+Thus, most classical plant morphologists seem to be enslaved in the belief in the trinity of root, stem, and leaf, ignoring or rejecting other ways of conceiving a plant such as, for example, Agnes Arber’s partial-shoot theory of the leaf, which is based on fuzzy logic and both/and logic instead of the Aristotelian either/or logic of classical plant morphology (for other alternatives to classical plant morphology see Rutishauser and Sattler.
+1985 and Cusset 1982).

 In plant morphology we can recognize the complementarity of structural morphology (morphology in the traditional sense) and process morphology.
-According to morphology in the traditional sense, plants consist of structures such as leaves, and processes occur within these structures, which implies a structure/process dualism that defines sub- disciplines of biology: morphology as the domain of structure or form, and physiology as the domain of process.
+According to morphology in the traditional sense, plants consist of structures such as leaves, and processes occur within these structures, which implies a structure/process dualism.
 However, process morphology transcends this dualism because in process morphology structure is also seen as process: it is a very slow process that can be illustrated through time-lapse photography.
 On this view, a structure such as a leaf is a process combination: a combination of slow morphogenetic processes with faster physiological processes.

 Process morphology can be seen as a special case of a general process philosophy according to which everything in manifest reality is dynamic.
 As Heraclitus said long ago: “Panta rhei” (Everything flows).
 Keeping this in mind, it seems foolish to hang on to anything as Alan Watts made it clear in his book “The Wisdom of Insecurity” that had a profound influence on my life.

 Through process everything is interconnected, even opposites.
-In her last book entitled “The Manifold and the One” (1957), Agnes Arber, the preeminent plant morphologist who also had a profound influence on me, dealt with many opposites such as the manifold and the one.
+In her last book entitled “The Manifold and the One” (1957), Agnes Arber, the preeminent plant morphologist who had a profound influence on me, dealt with many opposites such as the manifold and the one.
 She emphasized not only their complementarity, but also their coincidence in a chapter entitled “The Coincidence of Contraries.”
 This coincidence can happen in mystical union beyond the thinking mind.
 The thinking mind appears limited because we are more than our thinking mind.
 After all, who is aware of one’s thinking mind?
-Ken Wilber and others said ever-present awareness, also referred to as the (transpersonal) witness (see, for example, Ken Wilber.
-2001.The Eye of Spirit.
-Boston & London: Shambhala, Chapter 13: Always Already: The Brilliant Clarity of Ever-Present Awareness).
+Ken Wilber and others said ever-present awareness, also referred to as the (transpersonal) witness (see, for example, Wilber 2001.The Eye of Spirit.
+Chapter 13: Always Already: The Brilliant Clarity of Ever-Present Awareness).